-- a foreign-language degree programme; - a guest lecture by a non-Dutch speaking lecturer; - if necessary, due to the specific nature, structure or quality of the teaching, or the students' background, in accordance with a code of conduct to be drawn up by the Executive Board.
+- · a foreign-language degree programme; - · a guest lecture by a non-Dutch speaking lecturer; - if necessary, due to the specific nature, structure or quality of the teaching, or the students' background, in accordance with a code of conduct to be drawn up by the Executive Board.

 The Aerospace Engineering, Nanobiology, Applied Earth Sciences, and Computer Science Engineering Bachelor degree programmes are taught entirely in English.
 All Master's degree programmes are taught in English.

-This is regulated by the 'Code of Conduct for the use of English' drawn up by the Executive Board.
+This is regulated by the 'Code of Conduct for the use of English' drawn up by the Executive Board, which can be found on the website.